Clara-Casabona/SpaColExt/README.md

 ## Example 2

-This is a basic example which shows you how to estimate the posterior distribution of the extant probability of a extinct species in different
+This is a basic example which shows you how to estimate the posterior distribution of the extant probability of an extinct species in different sites:
-sites:

 ``` r
 library(SpaColExt)